 Long-term objective of KOMUNÁLNA poisťovňa, a.s.
 Vienna Insurance Group is to be a modern and stable company.
-It values the trust of its clients and business partners, which is something the company plans to reinforce again in 2024, by providing quality products and services.
+It values the trust of its clients and business partners, which is something the company plans to reinforce again in 2025, by providing quality products and services.
 In order to ensure a high level of customer satisfaction, the company plans to continue to improve its co-operation with external partners.

-The company's business strategy will be to monitor the achievement of quantitative and qualitative targets, through these key tools:
+The company's business strategy monitors the achievement of set quantitative and qualitative targets, through these key tools: